HanJos93/Formative-Assignment---Python-times-table-quiz/README.md

 ```
 The 'for i in range' loop allows the following questions to loop for as long as the time limit set in qtimelimit is not exceeded.
 The num1 and num2 variables are assigned random values from a range of 1 to 12 each loop using the randint function from the random library.
 You can adjust the values to customise the questions you will be asked.
-The answer varaible multiplies num1 and num2 to define what the answer should be
+The answer variable multiplies num1 and num2 to define what the answer should be
 The question variable outputs a times-table question using the values assigned to num1 and num2.

 ```python